Acrylic Prints & Acrylic Photo Blocks Buy Guide [UPDATED 2019]

 First and foremost, it’s important to know that there are two very distinct processes in creating an acrylic print with two different outcomes – direct printing onto the acrylic substrate and the face mounting method of printing onto the photographic paper, then mounting behind the acrylic.

-We’ve been producing face mounted acrylic prints for a decade now so have seen a lot of changes in the industry over the years particularly in the way acrylic prints are produced and where.
+We’ve been producing face mounted acrylic prints for over a decade now so have seen a lot of changes in the industry over the years particularly in the way acrylic prints are produced and where.
 When we started it was just a handful of boutique print companies in the USA and Europe producing high-quality face mounted prints.
-In recent years that has changed completely with just about every company now offering some variation of an acrylic print (including canvas companies) with wide differences in quality of components, craftsmanship, and certainly price.
+In recent years that has completely changed with just about every company now offering some variation of an acrylic print (including canvas companies) with wide differences in quality of components, craftsmanship, production times, price and the quality of secure packaging to avoid damage.

 So, Question #1?
 Where are the acrylic prints made?
 Is it outsourced?
 In the last couple years or so we’ve seen a big increase in companies outsourcing direct to acrylic prints to China, India and Mexico.
 In fact, at least 3 out of the top 10 companies listed in Google for the term “acrylic prints” outscource the product outside the US.
+Half of them don’t produce gallery quality acrylic prints at all.
 The result is dramatically lower pricing but at a cost in color accuracy, vibrancy and permanence (ie color fading over time).

 Some of the big photo labs are even outsourcing the face-mounted acrylic prints as well but that typically happens in the USA to better control the quality of a difficult process.
 Here at Bumblejax, the entire process is in-house at our Seattle facility so that we can control the quality from beginning to end.
 Every single file is manually reviewed for print quality, flaws, color suggestions, etc before going to print.
 From there, the acrylic print is produced free of defects and inspected before being packaged to ensure the highest quality.

 Question #3?
 Does the price include “gallery quality”?
 This is only a question to ask if the acrylic print is face mounted.
 The machine made direct to acrylic prints won’t have this issue since the ink is added directly to the acrylic.
 What is typically considered gallery quality?
 While the quality of the components are certainly critical and we’ll get into that in a bit, in this regard we’re referring to the acceptable level of imperfection that can arise during the acrylic face mounting process.
 In particular, dust specs and bubbles that can get trapped between the acrylic and the print itself.
 This is a common problem which is why most companies won’t take it on and just print directly to the acrylic.
 Having to redo an acrylic face mount is expensive especially if it has to be redone a few times!
 Most photo labs offering acrylic face mounting get around this in one of two ways – by offering “gallery quality” as a high-priced upgrade option or using a disclaimer that says the price being offered may include visible imperfections.
 At Bumblejax, our pricing always includes gallery quality and yes that means that sometimes we redo prints (sometimes more than once).
-We just aren’t comfortable offering anything less.
+We just aren’t comfortable offering anything less (please note a spec or two not seen at viewing distance is acceptable and can’t be grounds for redoing).

 Question #5?
 Do you use stand-off bolts?
 Using stand-off bolts to secure an acrylic print to the wall is common, but we prefer the floating off the wall look where all the hardware is completely hidden.
 This is the configuration you’d typically see in a gallery setting.
 While acrylic prints can be offered much cheaper using stand-off bolts since a backer material isn’t needed, we believe these are a distraction to the image.
 That said, we do have customers that prefer it for various reasons (ie to match existing prints they already have or to provide better security), so can provide this option as a custom order.
 The vast majority of our acrylic prints are produced with hidden floating and hanging hardware.
 If security is a concern for you we have a french cleat solution with locking security hardware.